Treatment of Closing Inventory & Deemed Sales on Final T2125/HST Returns

 2. GST/HST Final Return

-• Logic: Taxpayer is ceasing to be a registrant, they are deemed to have made a taxable supply of the remaining inventory at FMV immediately before closing.
+• Logic: Taxpayer is ceasing to be a registrant, they are deemed to have made a taxable supply of remaining inventory @ FMV immediately before closing.

 Sources: